Michael Schill: Advisory roles

-Schill was the chair of the PAC-12 CEO Group and a member of the Board of Governors for the NCAA.
+Schill chaired the PAC-12 CEO Group and was a member of the Board of Governors for the NCAA.
 He is a member of the Board of Trustees of Ithaka Harbors, the nonprofit parent of JSTOR.
 He has served as a member of the New York City Loft Board, the New York City Neighborhood Investment Advisory Panel, the Fannie Mae New York Partnership Office, Housing Policy Debate and the Board of Governors of Argonne National Laboratory.
 He has also received research grants from the MacArthur Foundation, the Ford Foundation, and the United States Department of Commerce, among others.

 Publication

 Schill is a co-author (with Jesse Dukeminier, James Krier, Greg Alexander, and Lior Strahilevitz) of Property, a major casebook now in its ninth edition.
-He has also co-authored Reducing the Cost of New Housing Construction in New York City: 2005 Update (Center For Real Estate and Urban Policy, 2005) (with Jerry Salama and Jonathan Springer), Revitalizing America’s Cities: Neighborhood Reinvestment and Displacement (State University of New York Press, 1983) (with Richard P. Nathan), and The State of New York City’s Housing and Neighborhoods, 2003, 2004, 2005 (Furman Center for Real Estate and Urban Policy) (with Denise Previti).
+He also co-authored Reducing the Cost of New Housing Construction in New York City: 2005 Update (Center For Real Estate and Urban Policy, 2005) (with Jerry Salama and Jonathan Springer), Revitalizing America’s Cities: Neighborhood Reinvestment and Displacement (State University of New York Press, 1983) (with Richard P. Nathan), and The State of New York City’s Housing and Neighborhoods, 2003, 2004, 2005 (Furman Center for Real Estate and Urban Policy) (with Denise Previti).
 He is also the editor of Housing and Community Development in New York City: Facing The Future (State University of New York Press, 1999).

 Honors

-In April 2010, Schill was presented with the Impact Award for Excellence in Housing from New York City's Citizens Housing and Planning Council (CHPC).
-Schill was recognized for his work as the founding director of the Furman Center for Real Estate and Urban Policy.
+In April 2010, Schill received the Impact Award for Excellence in Housing from New York City's Citizens Housing and Planning Council (CHPC).
+He was recognized for his work as the founding director of the Furman Center for Real Estate and Urban Policy.

 In 2011, Schill was elected as a Fellow of the American Academy of Arts and Sciences.